Australian education institutions continue to progress and be regarded as some of the best in the world.

 We have a dedicated team to assist your institutions to understand, comply and flourish in a demanding legal environment.

-Our multi-disciplinary team are able to assist you in a number of varying matters from high-level strategic issues surrounding the management of critical incidents and regulatory oversight through to day-to-day operations, to ensure you not only receive actionable and tailored advice, but the advice you receive is complimentary to one another.
+Our multi-disciplinary team are able to assist you in various matters from high-level strategic issues surrounding the management of critical incidents and regulatory oversight through to procurement and other contractual arrangements for your day-to-day operations.

-We regularly advise across a range of fields including agricultural research, environment and climate change research, technology research and development, and health and medical research.
+We regularly advise across a range of research fields (including agriculture, defence, environment and climate change, health, medical sciences and space).

 In addition to our legal advice, Finlaysons’ practitioners are active in the sector holding various board and committee positions, lecturing and delivering keynotes speeches as well as having a long history of community programs and sponsorship initiatives.

-- Advising tertiary education providers on diverse issues such as the preparation of privacy policies in compliance with the Australian Privacy Principles, the reporting of eligible data breaches to the Office of the Australian Information Commissioner and affected individuals and the obligations of data controllers and data processors under the European Union’s General Data Protection Regulation.
+- Advising tertiary education providers on the preparation of privacy policies in compliance with the Australian Privacy Principles, the reporting of eligible data breaches to the Office of the Australian Information Commissioner.

-- Advising on the founding of a SA University’s health science and research centres
+- Advising on the establishment of a health science and research centre in South Australia.

-- We advised a major Australian university on the preparation of a suite of commercial templates, including service agreements, workplace placement agreements, competition terms and conditions, collaboration agreements, deeds of novation, memoranda of understanding and sub-contractor agreements.
+- Advising a major Australian university on the preparation of a suite of commercial templates, including service agreements, workplace placement agreements, collaboration agreements, course development and delivery agreements, offshore program agreements and student exchange agreements.
 Our work involved drafting the commercial templates, together with the preparation of user guidance notes and where appropriate, alternative clauses on key contractual issues such as limitation of liability, indemnities, ownership of intellectual property and warranties.

-- Advising a participant in the SmartSat CRC on the proposed Participants Agreement, Project Agreement and Constitution;
+- Advising a participant in the SmartSat Co-operative Research Centre (CRC) on the proposed Participants Agreement, Project Agreement and Constitution.

-- Advising an Australian university on the Defence Science Program suite of documents with the Commonwealth Department of Defence; and
+- Advising an Australian university on the Defence Science Program suite of documents with the Commonwealth Department of Defence.

 - Advising a registered training organisation on its copyright materials and terms and conditions of use for its online educational materials.